dadge/simple_thermostat/README.md

 ## Minimum requirements

-* This implementstion can override or supersed the core generic thermostat
+* This implementstion can override or superseed the core generic thermostat

 ## Installation